leopoldgerber/portfolio-EN/README.md

 Power BI (Creating an interactive dashboard), Heroku (Upload the Plotly Dash App)
 <br>
 <ins>**Results:**</ins> Knowing the key selling locations of products and their category, it is possible to properly place the products in warehouses.
 This optimizes logistics (products are not wasted in warehouses), reduces the cost of transporting products here and there, and the advantage over competitors (speed of delivery increases).

-# Datasets Information
-The project includes 4 datasets with the total number of rows 78 354 (customers, sales, products, calendar).
-Datasets contain information about online purchases, customers and product.
-Thanks to this we can find out the age of the target audience, the demand for products by customer, the local demand for product and much more.
-Two types of data visualization (dashboards) were created for convenience: in Power BI and HerokuApp
 </br>
 EDA (short):
 </br>